bipulmgr/react-weather-app/README.md

-# Awesome Weather Application Bipul Thapa MAgar
+# Awesome Weather Application Bipul Thapa
 # From main

 (Probably the best, free, and open-source weather app out there)